dotnet/runtime/docs/design/coreclr/botr/readytorun-format.md

 This optional section represents a condensed view of some generic details about types.
 This can make it more efficient to load types.

 The structure of this section is:
-A single 32bit integer representing the number of entries in the map followed by a series of 4 bit entries, one per type.
-These 4 bit entries are grouped into bytes, where each byte holds 2 entries, and the entry in the most signficant 4 bits of the byte is the entry representing a lower TypeDef RID.
+A single 32 bit integer representing the number of entries in the map followed by a series of 4 bit entries, one per type.
+These 4 bit entries are grouped into bytes, where each byte holds 2 entries, and the entry in the most significant 4 bits of the byte is the entry representing a lower TypeDef RID.

 TypeGenericInfoMap entries have 4 bits representing 3 different sets of information.